 Hello!
 It’s a pleasure to meet you all.
 My name is Heather Cooper Ortner and I’m the new CEO of the Dr. Susan Love Foundation for Breast Cancer Research (DSLRF).

 I am humbled today, as I join you in working to identify the cause of and ultimately preventing breast cancer.
 I am privileged to be here, working as a partner with the esteemed Dr. Susan Love.
-The DSLRF’s greatest strength is its people: the amazing volunteers in the Army of Women, our dedicated Board of Directors, generous donors, and enthusiastic staff.
+The DSLRF’s greatest strength is its people: the amazing volunteers in the Love Research Army, our dedicated Board of Directors, generous donors, and enthusiastic staff.
 I am excited to partner with you as we all work together to accomplish this impressive and important mission.

 So why did I choose the Dr. Susan Love Foundation for Breast Cancer Research?

 For me, it begins with a commitment to this organization’s mission: a future without breast cancer.
 I believe the possibility of a future without cancer is achievable and one that is worthy of our greatest efforts.

 DSLRF’s place in the breast cancer community is unique and important.
 We carry the name of one of the most highly regarded experts in understanding and treating breast cancer.
 Dr. Susan Love’s Breast Book is a key tool in empowering women (and men) to understand their disease, become active advocates in their care, and take control of their futures.
 We serve as a primary resource for the community and will continue to empower you through our website and other materials and programs as we move forward together.